All About Panbo

 - For information on display advertising, contact the Ad Manager: [email protected]

 - To discuss other business, contact [email protected] or 312-656-9337

 - Panbo’s mailing and shipping address: Panbo LLC, 1874 Monte Vista St, Fort Myers, FL 33901

 - Test equipment policy: Panbo does not accept free equipment from manufacturers except for small items, software, and gear that necessitates drilling a hole below a test boat’s waterline.

-Panbo is proud to be an independent source of news and opinion about marine electronics, and we’re also proud to be sponsored by the AIM Marine Group and further supported by a fine group of advertisers.
-Companies that want to present their products or services to Panbo readers can purchase display ad space directly from Panbo.
-The sponsorship-style program means that ads are equally rotated around our Entry and Forum pages like the ones appearing to the left and right.
-For more information, please contact the Ad Manager.
-We do not sell text links, reviews, or favoritism… just banner ads.
+Panbo is proud to be an independent source of news and opinion about marine electronics, and we’re also proud to be supported by the AIM Marine Group and a fine group of advertisers.
+Companies wanting to present their products or services to Panbo readers can purchase display ad space directly from Panbo.
+The sponsorship-style program means that banner ads are equally rotated around our Entry, Forum and other pages.
+Please note again that we do not sell text links, reviews, or favoritism… just banner ads.

-As tabulated by Statcounter (graph below), Panbo advertisers are getting the attention of about 55,000 unique visitors per month, as tabulated by StatCounter.
-Regular readers (about a third of the total, as indicated in the diagram below) are a mix of marine electronics professionals and enthusiasts, exactly the sort of folks who influence a lot of buying decisions.
-And the “first time visitors” are often individuals who are researching a specific product or category with the intent to purchase.
+As tabulated by Statcounter (graph below), Panbo advertisers are getting the attention of about 60,000 unique visitors per month (and the numbers are growing again).
+Regular readers are a mix of marine electronics professionals and enthusiasts — the sort of folks who influence a lot of buying decisions — and “first time visitors” are often individuals who are researching a specific product or category with the intent to purchase.
 For more information, please contact the Ad Manager.